 - Message Passing Interface (MPI).
 MPI is a standard specification for a message passing interface, allowing portable message passing programs in Fortran and C languages. - The SHMEM programming model.
-The SHMEM programming model is a distributed, shared-memory model that consists of a set of SGI-proprietary message-passing library routines.
+The SHMEM programming model is a distributed, shared-memory model that consists of a set of SGI proprietary message-passing library routines.
 These routines help distributed applications efficiently transfer data between cooperating processes.
 The model is based on multiple processes having separate address spaces, with the ability for one process to access data in another process' address space without interrupting the other process.
 The SHMEM programming model is not a standard like MPI, so SHMEM applications developed on other vendors' hardware might or might not work with the SGI SHMEM implementation.

-SGI MPT is highly optimized for SGI Altix XE and SGI Altix ICE systems, as well as, InfiniBand-based Altix 4700 and Altix 450 clusters.
-SGI hardware manuals for these systems contain descriptions of their unique architectures.
-The SGI ProPack 6 for Linux Service Pack 2 Start Here lists all active SGI hardware manuals and can be found on the SGI Technical Publications Library at: http://docs.sgi.com.
+SGI MPT is highly optimized for all SGI hardware platforms.
+The SGI ProPack 7 for Linux Start Here lists all current SGI software and hardware manuals and can be found on the SGI Technical Publications Library at: http://docs.sgi.com.

 This chapter provides an overview of the MPI software that is included in the toolkit.
-This overview includes a description of the MPI-2 Standard features that are provided, a description of the basic components of MPI, and a description of the basic features of MPI.
+It includes descriptions of the MPI standard compliance, the basic components of MPI, and the basic features of MPI.
 Subsequent chapters address the following topics:

 - Chapter 2, "Administrating MPT" on page 5

 - Chapter 3, "Getting Started" on page 13

-- Chapter 4, "Programming with SGI MPI" on page 19
+- Chapter 4, "Programming with SGI MPI" on page 21

-- Chapter 5, "Debugging MPI Applications" on page 29 - Chapter 6, "Profiling MPI Applications" on page 31 - Chapter 7, "Run-time Tuning" on page 39 - Chapter 8, "MPI Performance Profiling" on page 51 - Chapter 9, "Troubleshooting and Frequently Asked Questions" on page 59
+- Chapter 5, "Debugging MPI Applications" on page 29

+- Chapter 6, "PerfBoost" on page 31

+- Chapter 7, "Run-time Tuning" on page 33 - Chapter 8, "MPI Performance Profiling" on page 45 - Chapter 9, "Troubleshooting and Frequently Asked Questions" on page 55